EladLaster/OOP_Ex2/README.md

               and in addition we will also create a new  "ThreadPool" type that will prioritize the type of new tasks we built
               - according to their priority.

-## get start
+## Get start
-1) clone the repository:
+1) Clone the repository:

                         git clone https://github.com/EladLaster/OOP_Ex2.git

 2) Open in any Java IDE.

-3) part 1: Create a number of new text files with a random number of lines and get the total number of lines of the texts by one of four existing methods/functions present in the class.
+3) In part 1: Create a number of new text files with a random number of lines and get the total number of lines of the texts by one of four existing methods/functions present in the class.

-   part 2: Bulid a new CustomExecutor and a new task with/without priority, send the task to the new CustomExecutor , submit the task
+   In part 2: Bulid a new CustomExecutor and a new task with/without priority, send the task to the new CustomExecutor , submit the task
            u create in the CustomExecutor and get the result of the task you sent to the program by considering the priority of the task.

 4) Enjoy!!!